The Hopf algebra of odd symmetric functions: The definition of the -Hopf algebra

-But $\psi_3$ does preserve $e_\lambda,h_\lambda$ up to ``higher order terms.'' \begin{lem} $\psi_3(h_\lambda)$ is in $H_{\geq\lambda}$, and the coefficient of $h_\lambda$ in $\psi_3(h_\lambda)$ (when expanding in the complete basis) is computed as follows: Write the row lengths of $\lambda$ in reverse order.
-In permuting these to get $\lambda$ again, accrue a $-1$ each time an odd number on the left is transposed with an even number on the right.
-Furthermore, the same holds with $h,H$ replaced by $e,E$ and ``complete'' replaced by ``elementary'' (no transpositions of diagrams are necessary).\end{lem} \begin{proof} Consider all compositions of a fixed degree to be ordered lexicographically.
+Now consider all compositions of a fixed degree to be ordered lexicographically.
 By induction, then, it suffices to show that whenever $a<b$, $h_ah_b$ is in $H_{\geq(b,a)}$.
 If $a+b$ is even, then $h_ah_b=h_bh_a$ and we are done.
 If $a+b$ is odd, apply the odd degree $h$-relation:

 The first and second terms on the right-hand side are now lexicographically greater than $h_ah_b$ and in non-increasing order, so it remains to express $h_{a-1}h_{b+1}$ as a linear combination of terms lexicographically higher.
 To do so, apply the odd degree $h$-relation to $h_{a-1}h_{b+1}$, and then to the last term in that, and so forth until the left factor's subscript reaches one.
 At this point apply $h_1h_{a+b-1}=2h_{a+b}-h_{a+b-1}h_1$, and we are done.
-Going through the algorithm just described, the sign of the $h_\lambda$ term in $\psi_3(h_\lambda)$ is clearly as in the statement of lemma.\end{proof} From now on, denote by $\eta_\lambda$ the sign as in the previous lemma.
+Going through the algorithm just described, $\sum_{i<j}(\lambda_i)\lambda_j$ minus signs are accrued (modulo $2$).
+Combining this with the contribution of \eqref{eqn-psi3-sign}, the total (modulo $2$) number of minus signs is \end{proof}